9. Fledex: Job

 Clock with job

-In the last couple of examples it was always a bit cumbersome to get those updates in regular intervals. at every screen refresh we needed to do calculate something or we needed a decently complicated GenServer
+In the last couple of examples it was always a bit cumbersome to get those updates in regular intervals.
+Either we had to calculate at every screen refresh, or created a decently complicated GenServer to do tasks in regular intervals.
+As we have seen in the last example there is an easier way to do this by using the job macro.

-.
+Let me now introduce you properly to the job macro.
 It allows us to take care of repetitive work by easily specifying a cron-job.
 All you need are:

 - a name for the job that identifies it uniquely